augustmckendrick/newdocs/docs/glossary.md

 manager, and etcd) within the same cluster as the worker nodes, the control plane is hosted on a separate, often centralized, infrastructure.
-This approach can provide benefits such as easier management, improved security, and better resource utilization, as the control plane can be scaled independently of the worker nodes.
+This approach can provide benefits such as easier management, improved security, and better resource utilization, as the control plane can be scaled independently of the worker nodes, and vice versa.

 ## Infrastructure provider (see also [CAPI provider](#capi-provider-see-also-infrastructure-provider))
 An infrastructure provider (aka `InfrastructureProvider`) is a Kubernetes custom